fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 - `manufacturer_keystore_password`

   Keystore password for manufacturer_keystore.p12 and the internal softHSM's PKCS11 keystore.

-  Default value: MfgKs@3er
+The value for this property is auto generated using the keys_gen.sh script and is stored in creds.env file.

 - `manufacturer_api_user`